-- Financial assets measured at amortized cost - (b) Financial assets at fair value through profit or loss (FVTPL) - Financial assets measured at amortized cost
+- (a) Financial assets measured at amortised cost - (b) Financial assets at fair value through profit or loss (FVTPL) - (a) Financial assets measured at amortised cost

-The following items are assigned to category financial assets measured at amortized cost:
+The following items are assigned to category financial assets measured at amortised cost:

 - cash and cash equivalents;

 - deposits over 3 months;

-- trade receivables:
+- trade receivables;

 - employee loans;

 - other receivables.

-Financial assets at amortized cost are initially recognized at fair value and subsequently carried at amortized cost using the effective interest method (relevant only for the receivables with long-term maturity).
+Financial assets at amortised cost are initially recognized at fair value and subsequently carried at amortized cost using the effective interest method (relevant only for the receivables with long-term maturity).